-- Unless the suppository is a laxative, try not to empty your bowels for one hour after inserting the suppository.
-Also avoid exercise or lots of movement for one hour.
+- Unless the suppository is a laxative, try not to empty your bowels for 1 hour after inserting the suppository.
+Also avoid exercise or lots of movement for 1 hour after inserting the suppository.

 - Store the suppositories in a cool place to prevent melting.
 Keep them in the refrigerator if the medication label says to do so.

 - You can use latex gloves or finger cots to protect your fingers while inserting the suppository.
 You can buy these at your local pharmacy.